-- In the field collect robust, augmented, complete data with specimens. - Correct citation of voucher and tissue numbers in publications and Genbank sequences. - Repatriation of these and other products created during use of specimens or data for research - images, data cleanup, georeferencing. - Creation of dynamic linkages will facilitate this.
+- In the field collect robust, augmented, complete data with specimens. - Correct citation of voucher and tissue numbers in publications and Genbank sequences. - Repatriation of these and other products created during use of specimens or data for research - images, data correction, augmentation, georeferencing, etc. - Creation of dynamic GUID based linkages will facilitate this.